Searching for the core variables in principal components analysis: A real data example

 Next, we calculate the two principal components using the traditional method and our procedure for the subset of normal and disc hernia patients, using now two variables.
 The first two principal components explain 75\% of the variance then we decide to keep them.
 We discard to select one variable because in that case the largest angle is close to $78$ degrees.
 For two variables the largest angle is close to $21$ degrees and for three variables the angle does not decrease very much ($19$ degrees), so we decide to keep two variables.

-We consider both, the Euclidean and the Mahalanobis distances, and in both cases the variables selected are ``lumbar lordosis angle" and ``pelvic radius".
-For the Euclidean $\hat{h}_n(I)=0.125$, while for the Mahalanobis distance $\hat{h}_n(I)=0.141$.
+We consider both, the Euclidean and the Mahalanobis distance, and in both cases the variables selected are ``lumbar lordosis angle" and ``pelvic radius".
+The value of the objective function (\ref{empiricalOBJ}) with the Euclidean distance is $0.125$, while with the Mahalanobis distance is $0.141$.
 Figure \ref{dhnodata 2var} shows that the plots for the principal components produced by these procedures look very similar.